 However, the combi variant would never leave the drawing board.
-Indeed, cargo conversion of second-hand 2000s would not begin until January 2022.
+Cargo conversion of second-hand 2000s would not begin until January 2022.
 Swedish aircraft modification firm Taby Air Maintenance (TAM) began modifying the turboprop for Miami-based launch customer Jetstream Aviation Capital.
 The converted aircraft will have six loading bays in the fuselage, divided by nets, plus the original regular passengers’ cargo zones.
-Once completed, the Saab 2000 Cargo will have a freight volume of 55.4m³ and a maximum payload of just over 6.6 tonnes.
+Once completed, the Saab 2000 Cargo will have a freight volume of 55.4m³ and a maximum payload of just over 6.6 tonnes

-Shortly after it entered service, the Saab 2000 was hit with dispatch reliability issues during early 1996 after a particularly harsh winter.
+Shortly after it entered service, the Saab 2000 was hit with dispatch reliability issues in early 1996 after a particularly harsh winter.
 Problems included brake icing and the ingestion of de-icing fluid by the auxiliary power unit (APU), which caused smoke in the cabin.
 The aircraft also suffered nuisance cockpit warnings, which have caused flights to be delayed.

 Sales of the 2000 remained slow, so Saab took the type on a three-week sales tour of the United States.
 But it would be an airliner closer to home that would finally end the two-year order drought.
 SAS Commuter (SK) placed a firm order for four examples with options on a further two in August 1996.
 Deliveries commenced in February 1997, and SK put the type to use on its Swedish and Finnish routes from Arlanda, Tampere, Turku and Vaasa.